-Marisha Rawlins is an Assistant Professor in the Electrical and Computer Engineering Programs, in the School of Engineering, at Wentworth Institute of Technology.
+Marisha Rawlins is an Associate Professor in the Electrical and Computer Engineering Programs, in the School of Engineering, at Wentworth Institute of Technology.

 She received a BSc in Computer Engineering from Florida Institute of Technology in 2007; and the MSc and PhD in Electrical and Computer Engineering from the University of Florida in 2008 and 2012, respectively.
 Her graduate work focused on low-power dynamic optimizations, reconfigurable architectures and hardware, multicore systems, and hardware design and optimization.